martellaj/O365-EAN-Example/README.md

 An Angular app with a Node backend using Express (no Mongo, thus EAN) demonstrating:

 * Authentication with Azure AD via Node using [PassportJS]() and the [passport-azure-oauth]() strategy
-* Getting an access token to the [Office 365 unified API]() using the passport-azure-oauth
+* Getting an access token to the [Office 365 unified API]() using the passport-azure-oauth strategy
 * Making API requests to the Office 365 unified API

 ![App screenshot](./screenshot.png)